mcore1976/antispy-jammer/README.md

 11.2025 - added MOSFET DRIVER + MOSFET + COILS instead of using TPA3116D2 boards, added connection diagrams for this setup for newer boards ESP8266 WEMOS D1 MINI , ESP32C3 SUPER MINI , RP2040-ZERO

+03.2026 - added 18V Zener Diode 1N5355B between Gate/Source of the MOSFET IRFB4115.
+Mosfet IRFB4115 has only 20V of max allowed voltage Ugs.
+Now it should not break so fast.

-IF YOU WANT TO INCREASE JAMMING CAPABILITY YOU MUST USE  AUDIO AMPLIFIER with ORIGINAL CHIP TPA3116D2 (MODULE XH-M542) WHICH GIVES 50WATT OF AUDIO POWER OR USE MOSFET DRIVER TC4420/IXDI614PI + MOSFET IRFB4115 + COILS  AND MORE TRANSDUCERS LIKE 40 PER AUDIO CHANNEL !
+IF YOU WANT TO INCREASE JAMMING CAPABILITY YOU MUST USE  AUDIO AMPLIFIER with ORIGINAL CHIP TPA3116D2 (MODULE XH-M542) WHICH GIVES 50WATT OF AUDIO POWER OR BETTER USE MOSFET DRIVER TC4420/IXDI614PI + MOSFET IRFB4115 + COILS  AND MORE TRANSDUCERS LIKE 40 PER AUDIO CHANNEL !

 -------------------------------------------------------------------------------------